Year On, Pakistan Demands Permanent Gaza Ceasefire, Israels Accountability As 42,000 Lives Lost - UrduPoint

 She also reiterated the call for holding Israel accountable for its crimes and crimes against humanity.

-In Asia (CICA), Commonwealth of Independent States and the European Economic Community.
+In Asia (CICA), the Commonwealth of Independent States and the European Economic Community.

 The CHG, the second highest decision-making body of SCO, will discuss cooperation in the fields of economy, trade, environment, and sociocultural linkages as well as reviewing the performance of the organization.